Maxime-LP/Employees-mails/README.md

 ```

 > Note: To use the app, please access the registration page and create a new user.
 After authentication, the app will unlock the private pages.

+The next time you use it, everything will be ready and you just need to connect to the [*localhost:8000/*](localhost:8000/) address.

 # Documentation